sorieder/sorieder.github.io/_pages/domar/screenings.md

 # Screenings

+**June 1, 2026**
+Elisabethenschule, Frankfurt am Main.
+Screening and discussion for students at the school Carola Domar was expelled from for being Jewish.
+Organized through the City of Frankfurt in coordination with Projekt Jüdisches Leben in Frankfurt.
+Moderated by Alice Domar, Projekt Jüdisches Leben staff and Elisabethenschule teacher Felicitas Liebenau, with Susan Rieder and Carola's granddaughter Sarah Domar Ostrow participating.

 **October 5, 2021**
 University of Connecticut, Storrs.
 Online screening and discussion for the undergraduate course Human Rights and German Culture.
 Moderated by Sebastian Wogenstein, Associate Professor of German and Comparative Literature.